Impact case studies

 The REF impact case study database

-The impact case study database is a searchable tool that will make the impact case studies widely available, and will enable analysis and automated text mining of nearly 6,700 of the impact case studies.
+The impact case study database is a searchable tool that will make the impact case studies widely available, and will enable analysis and automated text mining.

 Read the licence arrangements relating to the use of this database.